Here’s our selection of 20 things to do in Tokyo, Japan.

 1. Take in some iconic Tokyo scenes in Harajuku, Shibuya and Shinjuku

 What do you think of when someone says ‘Tokyo’ or even ‘Japan’?
 Chances are, if it’s not temples, it’ll be something along the lines of skyscrapers and huge crowds.
 This is only one side of Tokyo though and there is a lot more to it, and Japan as a whole, than this kind of thing.
 These crazy areas are worth seeing though: you won’t get such orderly chaos anywhere else.

 Another classic image of Tokyo that springs to everyone’s mind is of lots of neon signs lining the streets at night.
-You can find this in various places, but these particular streets are in Nishi-Shinjuku and are where the final scene in ‘Lost in Translation’ was shot.
+You can find this in various places, but these particular streets are in Nishi-Shinjuku.
+They’re where the final scene in ‘Lost in Translation’ was shot.